Team-BHP > The Indian Car Scene

 No, this was in my hometown in Kerala.
 This too wasn't far from the owner's house (hardly half a km away) and I came to know about this when the fire engines came.
 I then saw it burning from my grandmother's house.
 By the time I reached it, it was completely burned down.

-StarrySky is offline
+StarrySky is online now

 Old 8th April 2015, 14:42 #65